Lmashni/Multi-core-list-search/README.md

 # Multi-core-list-search
 This routine produces a GUI from which one can conduct a multi-core search of a csv list of words.

-You can either use an existing file or generate a  list of random words.
+You can either use an existing csv file or generate a list of random words.

+The coe detects the number of cores on your device and gives the option to specify how many should be used.

-Run in directory to statr GUI
+Run in directory to start GUI

 ```console
 python Muli_core_list_search.py